BenjaminAnnis/BenjaminAnnis/README.md

-- Hello, My name is Benjamin Annis.
+- Hello, My name is Benjamin Annis
-- I'm a gamer and a programmer.
+- I'm a gamer, programmer, and all around IT Student.
-- I'm a college student studying Information Technology.
+- I'm a college student studying for my Bachelor's in Information Technology & Cybersecurity
-- I'm currently learning Java and Web Development as of 11/22/2022.
-- I- would love to learn more so if I ever do post things, and you happen to see if I would appreciate a code-review.
+- I would love to learn more so if I ever do post things, and you happen to see if I would appreciate a code review
-- I currently am able to code in Python, C++, Java, Web Development, and that's about it I think.
+- I currently am familiar with progamming in C++, Python, Java, SQL, and some Web Devevlopment (HTML, CSS, JS)
-- I don't plan on really learning any more languages until I can say for certain I know the ends and outs of the current ones I know.
+- I don't plan on really learning any more languages, I mostly just want to get better at programming